-The remake of Trials of Mana, the Collection of Mana on Nintendo Switch, and the recreation of Secret of Mana led to a resurgence in popularity for the Mana series, better known as Seiken Densetsu, in Japan, having a newfound renaissance.
-However, we’re going back to the West’s first introduction to Seiken Densetsu with the 16-bit version of Secret of Mana.
+Nintendo Switch’s the Collection of Mana, plus the remake of both Trials of Mana and Secret of Mana led to a resurgence in popularity for the Mana series (known as Seiken Densetsu in Japan).
+But we’re going to look at the West’s initial introduction to Seiken Densetsu with the 16-bit version of Secret of Mana.

-Secret of Mana, originally released in 1993 for the SNES, appears to be like any other typical 16-bit JRPG.
-Unlike its contemporaries, the battles occur in real-time.
-Secrets of Mana feels much more action-oriented than the JRPGs released at the time.
+Secret of Mana was initially released for the SNES in 1993 and was seemingly similar to typical 16-bit JRPGs.
+But unlike its contemporaries, the battles occur in real-time.
+It was also much more action-oriented than the JRPGs released at the time.
 Still, many elements, such as the ability to level up and use magic, were along the lines of other games in the JRPG genre.

-Secret of Mana has an esteemed place in JRPG history because the company originally developed the Final Fantasy IV game systems.
+Secret of Mana holds an esteemed place in JRPG history because its maker originally developed the Final Fantasy IV game systems.
 They eventually reworked this system into a project with the codename of Chrono Trigger.
 After building upon those mechanics, the final release became Secret of Mana, though the designers reworked many of the Chrono Trigger project aspects into the Chrono Trigger game.